Healthcare AI Governance

 Healthcare AI Governance Questions From NZ Organisations

 The Health Information Privacy Code 2020 modifies several of the Privacy Act's Information Privacy Principles specifically for health information.
 It imposes stricter rules on collection, use, disclosure, and overseas transfer of health data.
 For AI systems, this means HIPC-specific consent requirements, tighter restrictions on secondary use of clinical data for model training, and additional obligations when health information is processed by overseas AI vendors.
-You cannot rely on a generic Privacy Act compliance programme -- health AI governance must address the HIPC rules directly.
+You cannot rely on a generic Privacy Act compliance programme.
+Health AI governance must address the HIPC rules directly.
+Our team ensures your organisation meets both sets of requirements.

 What are our obligations under the Consumer Rights Code when using AI?

 The Code of Health and Disability Services Consumers' Rights gives patients the right to be fully informed about the services they receive, including when AI is involved in their care.
 Right 6 (right to information) and Right 7 (informed consent) mean you need to tell patients when AI is being used, what role it plays in their diagnosis or treatment, and what the limitations are.
 This applies to AI scribes recording consultations, clinical decision support tools influencing treatment plans, and diagnostic imaging AI.
-Generic consent forms are unlikely to be sufficient.
+Generic consent forms are unlikely to be sufficient under New Zealand's regulatory framework.

 What happens to our patient data if the AI vendor is acquired?

-This is one of the most under-addressed risks in healthcare AI.
+This is one of the most under-addressed risks in healthcare AI across Aotearoa.
 If the company behind your AI tool is sold, merged, or goes into receivership, the contractual protections for patient data may not transfer automatically.
-Your governance framework needs to include vendor risk provisions that address change of ownership: what happens to the data, whether new owners inherit the same obligations, what your rights are to retrieve or destroy data, and whether HIPC compliance continues under new ownership.
-We help organisations build these protections into vendor agreements before deployment.
+Your governance framework needs to include vendor risk provisions that address change of ownership: what happens to the data, whether new owners inherit the same HIPC obligations, what your rights are to retrieve or destroy data, and whether compliance continues under new ownership.
+Our consultants help organisations build these protections into vendor agreements before deployment, protecting both the organisation and New Zealand patients.

 Healthcare AI Governance Built for Aotearoa